-The Company generates revenues from its Pigmented Lesion Assay ("PLA") and PLAplus tests it provides to healthcare clinicians in various states throughout the United States to assist in a clinician's diagnosis of melanoma.
+The Company generates revenues from its Pigmented Lesion Assay ("PLA") and PLAplus (collectively referred to as the "DermTech Melanoma Test") it provides to healthcare clinicians in various states throughout the United States to assist in a clinician's diagnosis of melanoma.
 The Company provides prescribing clinicians with its Smart Sticker adhesive sample collection kits to perform non-invasive skin biopsies of clinically ambiguous pigmented skin lesions on patients.
 The Company also offers clinicians a telemedicine solution where they can request the Smart Sticker collection kit be sent to the patient's home for a clinician-guided remote collection on ambiguous pigmented skin lesions.
-Once the sample is collected by the healthcare clinician or the patient via the telemedicine solution, it is returned to the Company's CLIA laboratory for analysis.
-The patient's ribonucleic acid ("RNA") and deoxyribonucleic acid ("DNA") are extracted from the Smart Sticker collection kit and analyzed using gene expression technology to determine if the pigmented skin lesion contains certain genomic features indicative of melanoma.
-Upon completion of the gene expression analysis, a final report is drafted and provided to the dermatologists detailing the test results for the pigmented skin lesion indicating whether the sample collected is indicative of melanoma or not.
+Once the sample is collected by the patient via the telemedicine solution or by a healthcare clinician in person, it is returned to the Company's CLIA laboratory for analysis.
+The patient's ribonucleic acid ("RNA") and deoxyribonucleic acid ("DNA") are extracted from the Smart Sticker collection kit and analyzed using gene expression and sequencing technology to determine if the pigmented skin lesion contains certain genomic features indicative of melanoma.
+Upon completion of the gene expression and sequencing analysis, a final report is drafted and provided to the dermatologists detailing the test results for the pigmented skin lesion indicating whether the sample collected is indicative of melanoma or not.